tinkabel85/hello-world/README.md

 # hello-world
 trial one
 Hi All,
 these are my first steps with Github.
-Ready for this journey.
+Ready for this journey